fuzzylabs/vertex-edge/README.md

 This repository showcases _edge_, a tool for deploying models to [Vertex](https://cloud.google.com/vertex-ai/docs/start) on [Google Cloud Platform](https://cloud.google.com).
 We've also provided a reference example that shows how to train and deploy a simple model to GCP, and we show how to get up-and-running with everything you need to do MLOps _right_ (in our opinion).

 You can use this repo as a template for your projects.
-To get started, **fork this repo** and follow the instructions in this README to configure the tools for your GCP enviroment.
+To get started, first [**fork this repo**](https://github.com/fuzzylabs/vertex-edge/fork) and then follow the instructions in this README to configure the tools for your GCP enviroment.
 By the end, you'll have an MLOps-ready environment with a simple model trained and deployed.

 ## Feedback and contributions